jaspector

 Contact regional DLI inspector regarding remote inspection options.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Gallatin County Planning and Community Development Department (Land Use Permits); Montana DLI Building Codes Program (building permits where required) before applying.
+Source: Gallatin County Planning and Community Development Department (Land Use Permits); Montana DLI Building Codes Program (building permits where required) ↗

 County LUP required for most construction in the Gallatin Canyon/Big Sky Zoning District.
 State building permit required for commercial projects and certain multi-family projects; most single-family residential construction is exempt from the state building permit (but not from the county LUP).
 Wildfire, snow load, steep slope, and floodplain conditions are common in this area and can trigger additional studies or design requirements.

-Typical processing time is County LUP: varies.
+Building permit processing times in unincorporated Gallatin County, MT typically run County LUP: varies.
 State building permit plan review: averages approximately 3 weeks for complete submissions..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Gallatin County, MT.
 The following work is generally exempt: Residential buildings with fewer than five dwelling units (single-family, duplexes, triplexes, fourplexes) that do not serve transient guests; Private garages and private storage buildings used exclusively by the owner (not commercial).
 Note: State building permit exemptions listed above apply to Big Sky.
 County LUP exemptions (if any): contact Planning at 406-582-3130; the zoning district is actively regulated and most structures require an LUP.
+When in doubt, confirm with the local building department before starting work.